-18. WHAT STAFF SHOULD DO IF A CHILD GOES MISSING FROM EDUCATION
+WHAT STAFF SHOULD DO IF A CHILD GOES MISSING FROM EDUCATION

 Children who go missing from education, particularly on repeat occasions, are a potential indicator of abuse or neglect.
-The School's procedures for unauthorised absence and for dealing with children who go missing from education are set out in the School's Missing Pupil Policy which sets out the procedures to be used for searching for, and if necessary, reporting, any pupil missing from education.
-Further detail can also be found at Appendix III of this policy.
+The College's procedures for unauthorised absence and for dealing with children who go missing from education are set out in the College's Missing Pupil Policy which sets out the procedures to be used for searching for, and if necessary, reporting, any pupil missing from education.
+Further detail can also be found at Appendix II of this policy.

-Where reasonably possible, the School will hold more than one emergency contact number for each pupil to provide the School with additional options to make contact with a responsible adult particularly when a child missing from education is also identified as a welfare and/or safeguarding concern.
+Where reasonably possible, the College will hold more than one emergency contact number for each pupil to provide the College with additional options to make contact with a responsible adult particularly when a child missing from education is also identified as a welfare and/or safeguarding concern.

-The School will report to Gloucestershire County Council a pupil who fails to attend school regularly or has been absent from school without the School's permission for a continuous period of 10 school days or more.
+The College will report to Gloucestershire County Council a pupil who fails to attend College regularly or has been absent from College without the College's permission for a continuous period of 10 school days or more.